abreksa4/wikidrain/README.md

 project is to develop a production-quality PHP library dedicated to easy, simple, and efficient querying of Wikipedia articles.

+To use this class with a custom wikimedia installation, you need to install OpenSearchXml which isn't included in the default mediawiki download.

 Usage:
 ===================================================================================